The media mix becomes more confusing

 In fact, the top 1.000 companies receive over half (48,9 percent) of their applications by form, 36,1 percent via eMail and 13 percent by mail.

 But there is also a common denominator: the personal cover letter gradually loses relevance - both parties are convinced of this.
 So-called short profiles with the most important data and facts about the person are regarded as increasingly important.

-This has something to do with the significantly increased use of mobile devices - even if there are still surprising discrepancies: The majority of applicants still prefer to use the desktop to find a job.
-And: Employer branding, job hunting and the application process should always be considered separately with regard to mobile because they are very different processes, which unfortunately are often lumped together as "mobile recruiting".
+This has something to do with the significantly increased use of mobile devices - even if there are still surprising discrepancies: the majority of applicants still prefer to use the desktop to find a job.
+And: Employer branding, job search and the application process should always be considered separately with regard to mobile, since they are very different processes that are often lumped together as “mobile recruiting”.

 Almost half of the interviewed stakeholders consider the profiles on career networks and Internet job exchanges personally very important, especially in order to be able to stand out from other applicants.

 The 5 most important results on the topic of application: